-Pareto Nordic Return invested in Danske Bank in August and early September 2018.
-The share had been relatively soft since the price peaked in May 2017, and it appeared to be much cheaper than the other major Nordic banks.
+Pareto Nordic Return invested in Danske Bank in August and early September 2018, and the stock is also in the portfolio of the subsequently established Pareto Nordic Equity.
+Danske Bank had a relatively weak development since the stock peaked in May 2017, and it appeared to be much cheaper than the other major Nordic banks.
 Pareto Nordic Corporate Bond also had bonds in the bank, while Pareto Global Corporate Bond had just sold for commercial reasons.